Skip to content

 As each generation confronts the riddle afresh, with sophisticated technology and a sceptical eye, in the hope of unravelling its secrets, the tale of the Loch Ness Monster endures, stirring curiosity and debate among sceptics and believers and reflecting humanity’s eternal affection for mystery and the unexplained.

-The Loch Ness Monster
+Loch Ness Basics

 So what exactly is the Loch Ness Monster?
 Is it a remnant of the prehistoric past?
 A trick of the light?
 Or is it a phenomenon yet to be explained?

 Well, there seems to be a lot to say about that.
+But first, let’s understand the home of this legendary creature.

-The Loch Ness Monster, also referred to as Nessie, is a legendary creature that is said to live in Loch Ness, a large, elongated freshwater lake in the Scottish Highlands—loch is the Scottish term for a lake or sea inlet.
+The Loch Ness Monster, also referred to as Nessie, is a legendary creature that is said to live in Loch Ness, a large, elongated freshwater lake in the Scottish Highlands.
+Loch is the Scottish term for a lake or sea inlet.
 But before we get more into the legend of the monster, let’s learn a thing or two about the home it is said to inhabit.

 Loch Ness is one of a chain of interconnected, murky bodies of water in Scotland, stretching for 37 kilometres and having an average width of 1.5 kilometres.
 With an area of 56 square kilometres, Loch Ness is actually the second largest lake in Scotland after Loch Lomond.
 Yet, as it is way deeper, 227 metres compared to the 190 metres of Loch Lomond, Loch Ness is the largest by volume in all of Great Britain.

 The lake is named after River Ness, which flows from its northern end, much like Lake Victoria and the River Nile in Africa, and just like Lake Victoria, Loch Ness has exceptionally low visibility.
-This is a result of the high peat content from the surrounding soil, a feature that has fuelled the legend the loch bears.
+This is a result of the high peat content from the surrounding soil, a feature that has fuelled the legend of the loch bears.

 As a part of the global ecosystem, Loch Ness is home to a variety of wildlife, including a range of fish species like salmon, trout, and eels.
-The surrounding areas of the loch support various species of birds, deer, and other Scottish wildlife.
+The surrounding areas of the Loch support various species of birds, deer, and other Scottish wildlife.
 However, all of that seems to have been overshadowed by the myth of the Loch Ness Monster.

 We hear you asking, “Where did this myth come from anyway?”